blevergood/Advent-of-Code/2023/Day 5 - If You Give A Seed A Fertilizer/README.md

 # Day 5: If You Give A Seed A Fertilizer

+_Summary: Given a list of inputs and a set of mapping relationships/transformations (each effectively a piecewise equation) find the minimum output._

 You take the boat and find the gardener right where you were told he would be: managing a giant "garden" that looks more to you like a farm.

 "A water source?
 Island Island is the water source!"
 You point out that Snow Island isn't receiving any water.